Isle of Wight Guru

 12. Paragliding

 High Adventure paragliding school leaps off hills towards the cliffs in the West Wight.
-Minimum age is 12, current price of a tandem flight is £95 (2021).
+Minimum age is 12 and a tandem flight will cost you about £120.

 It looks graceful from below but I can't help feeling I would be screaming if it was me.